Natasha Marin

 Natasha Marin is a Seattle-based conceptual artist, published poet, and activist with roots in Trinidad and Canada, whose work focuses on people, community, and healing.
-She is best known for her project Reparations (website), which received national attention in 2016, for her conceptual art project and book called BLACK IMAGINATION, published by McSweeney's, and for her book “Black Powerful: Black Voices Reimagine Revolution,” published by McSweeney’s in 2022.
+She is best known for her project Reparations (website), for her conceptual art project and book called BLACK IMAGINATION, and for her book “Black Powerful: Black Voices Reimagine Revolution,”.

-Marin is lead consultant for NONWHITEWORKS, and was listed as one of 30 women who "Run This City" by Seattle Metropolitan magazine in 2018.
-Marin is a co-founder of the Seattle People of Color Salon (SPoCS).
+Marin was listed as one of 30 women who "Run This City" by Seattle Metropolitan magazine in 2018.

 Black Imagination art project

 Black Imagination is Marin's conceptual art project and book of the same name.
 The project began with an art exhibit in January 2018 called “Black Imagination: The States of Matter,” at CORE Gallery in Seattle.
 That exhibition was followed by two more exhibitions under the Black Imagination moniker: “The (g)Listening,” and “Ritual Objects.”
 Each of the three audio-based, conceptual art exhibitions in and around Seattle were designed to amplify, center, and hold sacred a diverse sample of Black voices.